Wombii/Rc_Engine_Sound_ESP32/README.md

-# This is an Arduino RC engine sound generator for ESP32
+# This is an Arduino RC engine sound & light controller for ESP32
 It's based on the ATmega 328 version: https://github.com/TheDIYGuy999/Rc_Engine_Sound and on bitlunis Halloween example: https://github.com/bitluni/MotionPumpkin

 ## Features:
+- Unique vehicle mass inertia simulation (connect your crawler type ESC to pin 33).
+Throttle output is altered during shifting of a mechanical 3 speed transmission for smooth shifting, gear protection and realistic sound.
+Works just fine with TAMIYA 3 speed transmissions.
+Should work as well with crawler 2 speed transmissions.
+The ESC is controlled by a state machine with the following states: driving forward & reverse (varible acceleration, depending on throttle position), neutral, braking forward & reverse (variable deceleration with fine granularity, according to "reverse throttle" position).
+It also allows to control the brake lights, the brake sound, the reversing light & the reversing beep sound properly.
+Acceleration & deceleration (coasting & braking) are adjustable separately for ech gear to ensure maximum realism.
+- Unique "virtual clutch" allows to rev the engine below an adjustable ESC output speed.
+Above, the clutch engages and ensures, that the engine sound is in synch with the wheel RPM.
+Sounds and behaves just great in combination with a shifting transmission!
+- Many selectable sounds: engine cranking, engine idling, engine revving, turbo whining, diesel ignition "knock", wastegate valve, horns, sirens, reversing beep, air brake, parking brake, gear shifting etc.
+- Realistic engine sound is mixed together on the fly from up to 4 sounds: engine idling, turbo, wastegate (all with variable sampling rate), Diesel ignition knock (fixed sampling rate, so it does not vary in pitch)
+- Load (throttle position) dependent volume sounds: idle, rev, Diesel knock
+- Engine RPM dependent volume sounds: turbo, wastegate
+- Dozens of engine & other sounds included, you can also compose your own, using Audacity and bitlunis conversion tool (link above)
-- Many selectable engine sounds and startup sounds for cars and trucks
+- Engine RPM range and inertia adjustable, volume of all sounds adjustable, engine sounds separatly for load and idling.
+- Many other paramerets can be adjusted.
+All adjustments are easily accessible in "Adjustments.h"
 - Sound files up to 22'050Hz, 8bit, mono can be used
+- Compatible input signals: PWM, PPM, Serial (Micro RC Receiver only)
-- Works best with a PAM8403 amplifier module, connected to pin 25, via a 10kOhm potentiometer
+- Works best with a PAM8403 amplifier module, connected to pin 25 & 26, via 10kOhm resistors & a 10kOhm potentiometer (see schematic below)
-- The horn is played on pin 26 (see wiring instructions in code)
-- The engine RPM is calculated according to RC signal input on pin 13 *** CAUTION, 3.3V max.! *** 330 Ohm resistors on all I/O pins recommended!
+- The engine RPM is calculated according to RC signal input on pin 13 *** CAUTION, 3.3V max. on all pins! *** 330 Ohm resistors on all I/O pins recommended!
-- Fire truck sounds, police sounds, Swiss post bus sound
-- Truck air brake sounds
-- Truck reversing beep
-- Gear shifting is simulated in "curves.h"
+- Non linear throttle curves can be generated in "curves.h"
-- Light effects: headlights, tail lights, brake lights, reversing light, blue light
+- Light effects: headlights, tail lights, brake lights, fog lights, roof lights, cab lights, reversing light, indicators (turn signals), hazard lights, blue light etc. (max.
+12 outputs)
-- Engine vibration simulation, using a shaker motor with excentric weight
+- Engine vibration simulation, using a shaker motor with excentric weight: Strong vibration while cranking, medium wlile idling, slight while revving
-- Vehicle mass simulation (connect your crawler type ESC to pin 33)
 - Use an ESP32, CPU frequency must be set to 240MHz

 ## New in V 0.1: